 - Monitoring and Evaluating: We may use your information in order to improve current and future delivery of our services.
 If diversity information is collected on an individual, all reporting will be anonymised.

-- Processing an application to work or volunteer with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability, respond to you and take steps at your request to possibly enter into a contract with you.
-If you use The Art Room's services or are employed by The Art Room, please contact us and we will advise you of the applicable Privacy Notice for your situation.
+- Processing an application to work or take up a placement with us: We may process your information if you send or fill in an application form or send us your CV or details in respect of an opportunity to work with us in order to evaluate your suitability, respond to you and take steps at your request to possibly enter into a contract with you.
+If you use Place2Be's services or are employed by Place2Be, please contact us and we will advise you of the applicable Privacy Notice for your situation.